EX-XDRiVER/Chart-Documentation/xdrv.md

 // MODFILE_PATH, is a file path to the modfile .lua.
 More documentation about modfiles in mods.md.
 MODFILE_PATH=EXTREME_MODS.lua

+// DISABLE_LEADERBOARD_UPLOADING, is a boolean that disables leaderboards if enabled.
+This is used for songs like Metronome.
+// Currently, custom charts don't have leaderboards, so this is unused.
+DISABLE_LEADERBOARD_UPLOADING=FALSE

 // RPC_HIDDEN, is a boolean that determines if the song title and artist name should be hidden on Discord Rich Presence.
 // For example, "My Cool Song Title" will become "??????????????????".
 RPC_HIDDEN=FALSE

+// FLASH_TRACK, is a boolean that determines if the chart is a flash track.
+It will use only 1 energy in arcade mode.
+// Currently, custom charts are not available in arcade mode.
+FLASH_TRACK=FALSE

 // STAGE_BACKGROUND, is a string that loads a scene within the game as its background.
-// Right now 'default' is accepted, which will fall back to 'Gameplay'.
+// Right now 'default' is accepted, which will fall back to the default background.
 Be careful with this value.
 // Leave this value blank if you don't know what you're doing!
 STAGE_BACKGROUND=default
 ```